Romania's varried relief and climate create ideal conditions for active vacations.

 Skiing

-Many of these resorts offer a multitude of other activities including cross-country skiing, snowboarding and tubing.
+Many of these towns also offer other activities including cross-country skiing, snowboarding and tubing.

 The highest ski point in Romania is located at 6,600 ft. above the sea level.

-Major ski resorts include Poiana Brasov, Sinaia, Predeal, Paltinis and Runcu.
+Major ski resorts include Poiana Brasov, Sinaia, Predeal, Paltinis and Ranca.

 More info about Romania ski areas/ towns.